IowaScaledEngineering/ise-docs/docs/Tips and Tricks/Modeler's Toolkit/solder.md

 !!! warning "About Lead in Solder"
     I'm not here to tell you to stop using leaded solder.
 I have both types on my bench, and still use both.
 Lead is bad for biology, there's no doubt about that.
 It causes a host of developmental, neurological, cardiovascular, reproductive, and other issues.
 It does so insideously by accumulating in bones and organs and persists over decades, slowly causing damage.
 Just be aware of it.

     When doing electronics soldering, the only real way you get lead in your system is by ingesting it.
 It doesn't come through your skin, and at the temperatures you're soldering, it doesn't vaporize.
 (Lead vaporizes at 1750C, and it would be rare to solder over 450C.)
-The biggest danger is surface contamination - dust and particles that come off the surface or get wiped off the iron and then get on your skin and transferring to whatever you're eating and ingested.
-Which means yes, wash your hands when you're done handling it and clean any surfaces you were soldering on before you drop down your sandwich on the bench.
+The biggest danger is surface contamination - dust and particles that come off the surface or get wiped off the iron and then get on your skin and transferring to whatever you're eating and ingesting.
+Which means yes, wash your hands when you're done handling it and clean any surfaces you were soldering on before you drop your sandwich down on the bench.

     So why still use it?
 Lead-free takes a certain amount of skill to make a good joint because it takes more heat, and it just never wets as well.
 Leaded works beautifully where you can't get a hot enough or clean enough workpiece.
 You can make decent joints on some really crap materials.
 Plus, it's more ductile and less prone to brittle fracture in applications where fatigue is an issue.
 However, if you're just learning now, I'd start with lead free and just learn the techniques to work with it.
 It's come a very long way since the early days, where it was terrible to use.